Revathi-Subramanian/machine-learning/README.md

 # Machine Learning Portfolio

-This repository serves as a collection of personal Machine Learning projects, focusing on applications in Deep Learning, Computer Vision, object detection and Recommender Systems.
+This repository serves as a collection of personal Machine Learning projects, focusing on applications in traditional classification, Regression, and advanced applications in Deep Learning, Computer Vision, object detection, Recommender Systems.

 ---